m-lab/epoxy-images/manual/README.md

 To add custom boot or update stage targets, see the help text.

 ## Download the Mellanox ROM update ISO(s)
-Mellanox ROM update ISOs are created by a separate process (by Travis-CI builds, currently).
+Mellanox ROM update ISOs are created by a separate process, and uploaded to a GCS bucket.
 Before you start this process, download the ISO for the machine in question from GCS.
 Images are stored in GCS in this bucket:
 ```
 epoxy-<project>/stage3_mlxupdate_iso